MatthiasUckert/Introduction/README.md

 The complete GitHub repositories consist of 4 parts:

-1.  **Part 1:** Supplementary Material for the Paper
+- **Part 1:** Supplementary Material for the Paper

-2.  **Part 2:** Pipeline for counting terms in an Annual Report
+- **Part 2:** Pipeline for counting terms in an Annual Report

-3.  **Part 3:** Accompanying R Package - Count Terms in a Corpus
+- **Part 3:** Accompanying R Packages

+  - **Part 3a**: Count Terms in a Corpus

-4.  **Part 4:** Accompanying R Package - Match Company Names
+  - **Part 3b:** Match Company Names

-# Part 1: Additional Information for the Paper
+# Part 1: Supplementary Material for the Paper

+In this repository you can find our term and concept list and all the additional list that we publish together with the paper.

 The repository can be found here:
 <https://github.com/MatthiasUckert/Terminology>

-In this repository you can find our term and concept list and all the additional list that we publish together with the paper.

-# Part 2: Pipeline for a Term Count
+# Part 2: Pipeline for counting terms in an Annual Report

+In this repository we provide a simple pipeline of counting terms in an Annual Report.
+This pipeline replicates the procedure used in the paper.

 The repository can be found here:
 <https://github.com/MatthiasUckert/Pipeline>

-In this repository you can find our term and concept list and all the additional list that we publish together with the paper.

-# Part 3: Accompanying R Package - Count Terms in a Corpus
+# Part 3a: Accompanying R Package - Count Terms in a Corpus

-This is the package we use for retrieving the position of our terms in our annual report corpus.
+This is the package we use for counting the occurrences of of our term list in our annual report corpus.

-The package can be wound here:
+The package can be found here:
 <https://github.com/MatthiasUckert/rTermCount>

-# Part 4: Accompanying R Package - Match Company Names
+# Part 3b: Accompanying R Package - Match Company Names

-This is the package we use for matching our annual report data set to Worldscope
+This is the package we use for matching our annual report data set to Worldscope by company name.

-The package can be wound here:
+The package can be found here:
 <https://github.com/MatthiasUckert/rMatching>